What is Data & Information?

 Information science and technology have garnered potential traction in terms of technological transition – from servers to cloud to smarter databases, data is processed within a blink of an eye.
 With speed comes the ability to process data with even low-cost hardware units like SSDs (Solid State Drives), HDDs (Hard Disk Drives), and Cloud Services.
 Organizations are now storing heaps of data in the hopes of processing them for insights that can help them drive organizational decisions or to predict future market dependability of their products or services.

-From medical science, education to space programs, to name a few – Data and information are solving real-life problems at breakneck speed with its various applications.
+From medical science, education to space programs, to name a few – Data and information solve real-life problems at breakneck speed with their various applications.
 Virtually there are no caps to their implications across industries and the benefit they harbor, respectively.
 And that is the reason for the demand for Data Analytics courses and professionals with Data Science skills is skyrocketing!
 So, to reiterate, these two concepts coexist to provide us with valuable insights that drive informed choices and successful outcomes.

 You may also like read: 10 Free Data Analytics Tools for Everyone

 Frequently Asked Questions